4S7xfPcbp1Hfayz/WANem/README.md

 WANem (Wide Area Network Emulator) is a simple and efficient Flask-based application that allows you to easily set up and control traffic conditions such as bandwidth, latency, packet loss, packet corruption, and more on a network interface using `tc` and `netem` utilities.

+It's particularly useful for testing SD-WAN and other network scenarios.

 ## ✨ Features

 - 🔍 **Network Interface Details**: Retrieve detailed information about network interfaces including MAC address, MTU, speed, duplex, status, IPv4 address, netmask, and VLAN info.